san-siva/dotfiles/README.md

   - Each function checks if tools are already installed

 - **`install-global-deps`** - Install global npm, brew, and pip packages
-  - ESLint, Prettier, TypeScript, Jest
+  - ESLint, Prettier, TypeScript, Jest (with all necessary plugins)
   - ripgrep, fzf, fd, zoxide, jq, yq
+  - Symlinks ESLint configs globally to npm lib directory
   - Each function handles its own dependency checks

 - **`link-dotfiles`** - Create symlinks from `~/.config/configs/` to home directory